arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	_Removing the Resource Group_

-11. You can verify that the resource group was successfully deleted by listing all the resource groups by using the following command.
-Notice that the the deleted resource group is no longer in your suscription.
+11. You can verify that the resource group was successfully deleted by using the following command.
+Notice that the deleted resource group is no longer in your subscription.

 	````PowerShell
 	Get-AzureResourceGroup